ryssbowh/craft-themes/README.md

 ### This is the 3.x documentation
 ### Find the developers readme [there](DEVELOPERS.md)

-Tired of re-making your front-ends all over again when a lot of it could be reused ?
+Define the look and feel of your frontend with themes.
+You can use themes contributed by others or create your own.
-A theme is just another Craft plugin, it can inherit another theme and has the same functions as any other plugin, settings, migrations etc.
+Themes can inherit one another and as any plugin, have settings, migrations etc.
+The Pro version will give you total control on how your sections/categories/tags/users/globals/assets and their fields are displayed.

-This Theme engine allows you to :
+This basic version will allow you to :
 - Install themes from the store or any git repository (composer, github etc)
 - Define your own themes that can extend each other
 - Choose which theme will be used for which site, language, viewport or url path according to a set of rules.